 Homeopathy has always been part of my life; growing up, we always had a bottle of Aconite (homeopathic remedy) in the cupboard to take as soon as we felt the symptoms of a cough and cold.
-Although my Mother wasn't trained in the use of homeopathy, she always believed in the safe gentle approach of a homeopathic medicine.
-I was fascinated and began reading as much as I could about Homeopathy.
-Life, however, took me towards a degree in Psychology and an early career in Social Housing, although I continued to be interested in, and to use, Homeopathy at home.
+Although my mum wasn't trained in the use of homeopathy, she always believed in the safe gentle approach of a homeopathic medicine.
+I was fascinated and began reading as much as I could about homeopathy.
+Life however, took me towards a degree in Psychology and an early career in Social Housing, although I continued to be interested in, and to use homeopathic remedies at home.

 The real turning point was the difficult birth of my eldest daughter.
 This was fraught with problems and stress, leaving my daughter and me physically and emotionally in a bad way.
 I decided that we needed something different, a more caring and gentle approach to our health, not a 'one size fits all' attitude.
 I made an appointment for us to see a local Homeopath, who sorted out my daughter's birth injury and eczema within a couple of months, and my own subsequent chronic fatigue syndrome with just three doses of a particular remedy - I have not looked back since!

-I now have three children, all of whom are healthy and happy and have been brought up on Homeopathy.
+I now have three teenage children, all of whom are healthy and happy.
 Although there have been some health issues such as allergies, we as a family have been spared endless rounds of antibiotics or reliance on conventional medications such as steroid inhalers or steroid creams.